A song-cycle connecting the Bosphorus and the Thames

 Kostas Tsarouchis (double bass), Evgenios Voulgaris (yayli tanbur)

 ‘Sing no Sad Songs for Me’ connects the modal musical traditions of the Mediterranean at the time of the Ottomans with the poetry of Christina Rossetti, child of Italian exile in 19th-century London.
-Guided by a musical language idiom inspired by the avant-garde movements of 20th-century Europe, the combination is unique – a constellation of worlds to discover.
+Shaped by a musical language idiom inspired by the avant-garde movements of 20th-century Europe, the combination is unique, conjuring up a kaleidoscope of sounds.

 Christina Rossetti, daughter of notable exile Gabriele Rossetti, is considered one of the most important poets of 19th-century England.
-Her verses, vivid and at the same time other-worldly, are extended here in a serpentine melodies, enveloped in unique sonorities and timbres.
+Her verses, vivid and at the same time other-worldly, are extended here in a serpentine melodies, enveloped in uncustomary sonorities and timbres.
 The delicate phrases of the oud, and the other-worldly resonance of the yayli tanbur weave into the rhythmic carpet of the Indian tabla and double bass, connecting spaces of Europe and Asia all too often held apart.

 Research for ‘Sing no Sad Songs for Me’ was developed at Labyrinth Musical Seminars (Crete) and in Istanbul, supported by the Leverhulme Trust and Royal Holloway, University of London.

 Rachel Beckles Willson is a composer, multi-instrumentalist and researcher, Professor of Music at Royal Holloway, University of London.
-As a pianist she studied with Ference Rados and Gyorgy Kurtag at the Liszt Academy, Budapest, in ensuing years becoming an international authority in the music of late 20th-century Hungary and publishing two books on the subject.
+As a pianist she studied with Ference Rados and Gyorgy Kurtag at the Liszt Academy, Budapest, in ensuing years becoming an international authority in the music of late 20th-century Hungary and publishing two monographs on the subject.
 She performed internationally as a pianist, but later turned to the oud and voice, making a study of Ottoman and Arab traditions, particularly at Labyrinth Musical Seminars, Crete, where she worked with Ross Daly and Yurdal Tokcan, among many others.
-She studied saxophone with Steven Trier and at the Royal Academy of Music, London, and plays it these days within a song-writing project for asylum-seekers that she has spearheaded in Sicily in collaboration with Francesco Iannuzzelli.
+She studied saxophone at the Royal Academy of Music, London and privately with Steven Trier, and is currently drawing her experience into educational projects with asylum-seekers that she has spearheaded in Sicily.
 Her research on the oud, which led to Sing no Sad Songs for Me, will also be developed as a concert series in Rome in 2018-19, in collaboration with L’Istituto italiano per il Medio ed Estremo Oriente.